bakish8/Kokitzu/contracts/DEPLOYMENT_GUIDE.md

 # BinaryOptions Smart Contract Deployment Guide

+## ⚠️ **IMPORTANT UPDATE** ⚠️

+**The contract has been fixed with proper Sepolia price feeds!**

+**Previous Issue**: The original contract was using Mainnet Chainlink price feeds while deploying to Sepolia, causing asset configuration failures.

+**✅ Fixed**: Now uses correct Sepolia testnet price feeds and will configure BTC, ETH, LINK, and MATIC automatically on deployment.

+---

-This guide will help you deploy the BinaryOptions smart contract to Ethereum networks and integrate it with your React Native app.
+This guide will help you deploy the BinaryOptions smart contract to Ethereum networks and integrate it with your applications.

 ## 🚀 Quick Start